earthobservatory/azure-scripts/README.md

 ### Phase 2 - Base image creation

 Phase 2 creates a base image that the actual VMs are going to be based on.
-You will need to generate an SSH keypair beforehand so that you can authenticate to the base VM in order to configure it.
+You will need to generate an SSH keypair beforehand so that the tool can authenticate to the base VM in order to configure it.

 `sh install_phase2.sh`

 ### Phase 3 - HySDS VMs deployment

-Phase 3 deploys actual VMs used by the HySDS framework, namely, Mozart, Metrics, GRQ, Factotum, and CI.
+Phase 3 spins up actual VMs used by the HySDS framework, namely, Mozart, Metrics, GRQ, Factotum, and CI.
 The tool will print the IP addresses of the VMs upon successful deployment.

 `sh install_phase3.sh`